sudachen/Myelofon/docs/index.md

 # Overview
 >_Originally **Myelofon** is a fictional device for reading thoughts in the stories of the Soviet Sci-Fi writer Kir Bulychev.
 First mentioned in the story "Rusty Field Marshal" (1968).
 The word is a transcription from Russian **миелофон** and probably coming from the Greek as **μυαλοφων** (**μυαλό** "brain or mind" + **φωνή** "voice")_.

 Myelofon is an EEG sensor and the set of required software and firmware.
 The sensor hardware is cheap and easy to build by any enthusiast.
 However Myelofon is not a classical EEG device, it is not designed to reading mutichannal EEG.
 Its responsibility is getting frequency spectrum of the brain activity.
 Related software/firmware analyzes the brain-waves fraquency spectrum to do useful things.
-It's pretend to be used for cognitive experiments, brainfitness, psychoterapy, children development, entertaiment, etc. Teoretically for any case requires simplified brain feedback.
+It's pretend to be used for cognitive experiments, brainfitness, psychotherapy, children development, entertaiment, etc. Theoretically it can be used for any case requiring simplified brain feedback.

 Myelofon hardware and software is open and licensed under GPL.
 It means anyone can build devices and specialized software based on Myelofon design freely.